vuongducphuong/documentation/content/applications/services/helpdesk/overview/sla.rst

 .. image:: sla/sla-deadline.png
    :align: center
-   :alt: View of a ticket's form emphasizing a satisfied SLA in Odoo Helpdesk
+   :alt: View of a ticket's form emphasizing a satisfied SLA in Leansoft Helpdesk

 If the :abbr:`SLA (Service Level Agreement)` deadline passes and the ticket has not moved to the :guilabel:`Reach Stage`, the :abbr:`SLA (Service Level Agreement)` tag will turn red.
 Once the